-The historic town of Berbera has been a centre of maritime trade since ancient times, and it lies on the Gulf of Aden opposite Yemen.
-This was a strategic location for the trade route between the Red Sea and India, and more recently during the Cold War.
-Indeed, in the 1970s it was an important base for the USSR, who built the 4km runway (one of the longest anywhere in Africa) that somewhat redundantly graces the international airport a few kilometres south of town.
+The historic town of Berbera has been a centre of maritime trade since ancient times.
+It stands on the Gulf of Aden opposite Yemen, a strategic location along the ancient trade route between the Red Sea and India, and of similar importance during the more recent Cold War.
+Indeed, in the 1970s, Berbera was an important base for the USSR, which built the 4km runway (one of the longest anywhere in Africa) that somewhat redundantly graces the international airport a few kilometres south of town.
 Today, Berbera is the main commercial seaport in Somaliland, serving not only the capital Hargeisa, about 150km to the south, but also bordering parts of eastern Ethiopia.

-As things stand, Berbera tends to make a less than favourable first impression, particularly when you arrive in the harsh light of early afternoon via an extensive and unsightly litter belt of scrubby thorn trees draped with thin plastic bags.
-It doesn’t help that the town’s only proper tourist facility, the out-of-town Mansoor Hotel, has the stark and unfinished appearance of a beachfront construction site.
-Or that the town can be intolerably hot in summer (May to September), when daytime temperatures routinely nudge above 45°C, and typical nocturnal minimums of 30–35°C, all but necessitating a room with air conditioning.
+As things stand, Berbera tends to make a less-than-favourable first impression, particularly when you arrive in the harsh light of early afternoon via an extensive and unsightly litter belt of scrubby thorn trees, draped with thin plastic bags.
+It doesn’t help that the only beachfront hotel, the out-of-town Maan-soor, has the stark and unfinished appearance of a construction site.
+Or that the town can be intolerably hot in the summer (May to September), when daytime temperatures routinely nudge above 45°C, with typical nocturnal minimums of 30–35°C, all but necessitating a room with air conditioning.